bitcoinindo21/bitcoinindo21/README.md

 - [My First Bitcoin](https://github.com/MyFirstBitcoin) 10 week hands-on program.
 - [Dev Program](https://bitcoinindonesia.xyz/dev)
 - Monthly [BitDevs](https://x.com/keypleb/status/1843936938463789538) meetups.
-- A sandboxed demo **circular economy** where Bitcoin is used for goods and services within the legal framework to comply with regulations.
+- A sandboxed demo **circular economy** where Bitcoin is used within the legal framework to comply with regulations.
-- A co-working space and a cafe for like-minded Bitcoiners.
+- A co-working space and a cafe for Bitcoiners.

 ## Join the Bitcoin-only Community
 - **Website**: [Bitcoin Indonesia](http://www.bitcoinindonesia.xyz)